oc-group/Nolej-AI-for-ILIAS-LMS/README.md

 Upon registration, you'll receive an API key.
 Simply insert this key into the plugin to enable its features.
 It's a quick step to enhance your experience.
 Let's get started! :rocket:

+Please note that while the plugin itself is free, registration on Nolej website for an API key is a separate process.
+Your support is appreciated!

 ## :globe_with_meridians: Supported languages
 Help us expand language support!
 If your favorite language isn't here, contribute and make this project truly global.
 Your input is not just welcome - it's essential! :rocket: